yumsquare/arts-commerce/README.md

 #### Trade-offs and Considerations

-- **Fixed Heights vs. Dynamic Content**: Used fixed heights for layout stability, which may occasionally truncate content
-- **Server Components** for initial product fetching to improve SEO and performance
-- **Client Components** for interactive elements like cart functionality
 - **Image Display Optimization**: We optimized product display for images with transparent backgrounds, as most of the product images in the dataset have transparent backgrounds.
 This design decision means that some images without transparent backgrounds might not look as good within the product cards.
 We've used `object-contain` to ensure all images fit within their containers without being cropped, but this can result in extra white space for images with non-transparent backgrounds.
-- **Balancing CLS and Design Flexibility**: Made design decisions that prioritize stability while maintaining good aesthetics

 ### Core Web Vitals Optimization